My pancake recipes

 Russian Kefir Pancakes (Oladi)

-August 28th, 2010 in Main Dish Recipes, No-meat Dishes by MeCooking
+August 28th, 2010 in Main Dishes, No-meat by Julia Volhina

 Oladi, or thick pancakes prepared from kefir based batter, is traditional russian breakfast food.
 Batter is easy to assemble and whole dish doesn’t take much time to cook.